The Fool Tarot Card Meaning

 Keywords: New Beginnings – Innocence – Adventure

 The Fool is often considered the first card of the tarot -although technically, it resides outside of the numerical sequence of the other 21 Major Arcana cards.
 It’s the beginning of a new cycle and a new journey.
-It often follows the end of a chapter.
+It can also follow the end of a chapter.

 The Fool card is typically depicted as a young man in colorful, flowing clothes.
 The Fool is standing on the precipice of what appears to be the sharp edge of a cliff.
 Is the small white dog barking at his feet celebrating with him or trying to warn him to watch his step?
 Is it just a steep step beyond the cliff’s ledge or is there a deep chasm below?
 The latter could be an early end to the adventure.
 Regardless, The Fool looks up to the sky.
 He is ready to take a leap of faith.
 Behind him are tall, icy mountains that symbolize a long journey.